unicode-org/icu4x/proposals/pr002-hunkspace.md

 Author: [filmil (Filip Filmar) · GitHub][ff]

-*tl;dr:* Generalize the [ICU4X Data Provider][dp] key space to include localized data from sources other than [CLDR][cldr] More detail is in the [Detailed Proposal](#h.us1rqruwdp1h) section, after the proposal is motivated by a few use cases.
+*tl;dr:* Generalize the [ICU4X Data Provider][dp] key space to include localized data from sources other than [CLDR.][cldr]
+More detail is in the [Detailed Proposal](#h.us1rqruwdp1h) section, after the proposal is motivated by a few use cases.